hbr/coqlib/docs/basics/propositions.md

 dependent product `forall x:T,e` with `forall` substituted by `exists`.
 But you have to realize that the dependent product is built into the language and the existential quantification is just an inductive definition.

-We want to prove propositions by providing proof terms.
-Therefore we prefer the term `ex P` to state the fact that there exists some object which satisfies the property `P` instead of writing `exists x,P`.
-However this is a matter of taste.
-Both notations are equivalent.

 Now we can start to prove propositions with existential quantification.
 If there exists an element which satisfies a certain property then it cannot be